Lawsuits involving TikTok: Inappropriate content for minors

 In December 2022, Indiana Attorney General Todd Rokita filed two separate lawsuits against TikTok in the Allen County Superior Court in Fort Wayne, Indiana.
 The first complaint alleged that the platform exposed inappropriate content to minors, and that TikTok "intentionally falsely reports the frequency of sexual content, nudity, and mature/suggestive themes" on their platform which made the app's "12-plus" age ratings on the Apple and Google app stores deceptive.
 The second complaint alleged TikTok does not disclose the Chinese government's potential to access sensitive consumer information.
 The two lawsuits were later consolidated and dismissed.
 In dismissing the lawsuit in November 2023, the Superior Court cited that the court “lacks personal jurisdiction” over TikTok.

 In March 2024, the Italian Competition Authority fined TikTok €10 million ($11 million) for failing to prevent the spread of harmful content, including the "French scar" challenge, where users pinched their cheeks to create lasting bruises, endangering minors' safety.

 In June 2024, Utah Attorney General sued TikTok in state court, accusing its livestreaming feature of enabling the sexual exploitation of children.
 The lawsuit alleges that TikTok Live operates like a "virtual strip club," where adults may encourage minors to perform illicit acts in exchange for monetary gifts.
 While TikTok does not allow users under the age of 18 to host livestreams, the lawsuit criticizes TikTok's inadequate age verification and enforcement measures, claiming they fail to ensure user safety.
 In January 2025, Utah further alleged TikTok knowingly allows the exploitation, prioritizing profits over user safety.

 In November 2024, a group of French families sued TikTok over exposing adolescents to harmful content, leading two to take their lives.
 The families alleged TikTok's algorithm exposed the children to content promoting self-harm, eating disorders and suicide.
+A French court opened a criminal investigation in November 2025 into TikTok and the risks that its algorithms could push young people to suicide.

 In November 2024, Venezuelan families and organizations filed an appeal for protection with Venezuela's Supreme Court concerning the impact of unregulated content on TikTok.
 Following a hearing, the court fined TikTok $10 million on December 30, 2024, over viral video challenges that authorities say led to the deaths of three children.
 The court cited TikTok's negligence in failing to implement "necessary and adequate measures" to prevent the viral challenge.